EPERLab/OSeMOSYS-CR_Documentation/docs/13_PPHROR002.rst

 CapacityFactor[r,t,l,y]
 +++++++++
-La Figura 1 muestra el Capacity Factor para PPHROR002, para todos los escenarios y temporadas.
+The figure 1 shows the Capacity Factor for PPHROR002, for every scenario and season.

 .. figure:: img/PPHROR002_CapacityFactor.png
    :align:   center
    :width:   700 px

-   *Figura 1) Capacity Factor de PPHROR002.*
+   *Figura 1) Capacity Factor for PPHROR002.*

 Source:
    This is the source.